alvarezrrj/alirey/README.md

 ### **Slots**

 Allows admin to manage session slots.
 These will be shown to clients and made available for booking.
+On deletion, slots are only soft deleted to avoid orphaning bookings.

 ## Bookings.index (/bookings)

-Can only be accessed by admin, displays a table which is filterable by booking status and allows for inpection and deletion of bookings (only admin can delete bookings as per BookingPolicy).
+Can only be accessed by admin, displays a table which is filterable by booking status and date, and allows for inspection and deletion of bookings (only admin can delete bookings as per BookingPolicy).

 ## Bookings.show (/bookings/{id})